This is the Professional Version.

 After effective treatment of a flare-up, corticosteroids are tapered based on clinical response and then stopped because they are ineffective as maintenance.
 Patients should remain on 5-ASA drugs—oral or rectal, depending on location of disease—indefinitely because stopping maintenance therapy often allows disease relapse.
 Dosage intervals for rectal preparations may be gradually lengthened to every 2nd or 3rd day.
 There is ample evidence that combination oral and rectal therapy is significantly more effective than either therapy alone.

 Patients who cannot be withdrawn from corticosteroids should be given thiopurines (azathioprine or 6-mercaptopurine), anti-TNF drugs, or a combination.
 For more refractory cases, the anti-integrin vedolizumab can be used for both UC and Crohn disease.
 Also, infliximab, adalimumab, or golimumab are becoming more widely accepted as maintenance therapy for UC.

 Nearly one third of patients with extensive UC ultimately require surgery.
 Total proctocolectomy is curative: Life expectancy is restored to normal, the disease does not recur (unlike Crohn disease), and the risk of colon cancer is significantly decreased.
-However, ileostomy or ileal pouch-anal anastomosis (IPAA) creates new quality-of-life challenges.
+After total proctocolectomy with ileal pouch-anal anastomosis (IPAA), there remains a small risk of dysplasia or cancer in the rectal cuff anal transition zone and even in the ileal pouch.
+After proctocolectomy with ileostomy or IPAA, the quality of life is improved; however, new quality-of-life challenges are created.

 Emergency colectomy is indicated for massive hemorrhage, fulminating toxic colitis, or perforation.
 Subtotal colectomy with ileostomy and rectosigmoid closure (Hartmann procedure) or mucous fistula is usually the procedure of choice because most critically ill patients cannot tolerate more extensive surgery.
 The rectosigmoid stump may be electively removed later or may be used for ileoanal anastomosis with a pouch.
 The intact rectal stump should not be allowed to remain indefinitely because of the risks of disease activation and malignant transformation.